 In addition, a 2016 survey found that people with Crohn’s lose $1,249 worth of earnings each year due to illness.
 People without Crohn’s lose $644 each year.

 If you face a serious Crohn’s flare-up that inhibits your ability to work, you might consider taking time off.
 You might also request a leave of absence if someone you care for has a serious Crohn’s flare-up.

-Under the Family and Medical Leave Act of 1993 (FMLA), you may be eligible for up to 12 weeks of excused unpaid absence from your job if you or a family member suffers from a “serious health condition” such as Crohn’s.
+Under the Family and Medical Leave Act (FMLA) of 1993, you may be eligible for up to 12 weeks of excused unpaid absence each year if you have or a family member has a “serious health condition” such as Crohn’s.

 Crohn’s disease can take a toll on your health and workplace productivity.
 In some cases, it can limit your ability to get work done.

 Talk about adaptations or accommodations that might help you get your work done while managing your condition.
 For example, consider asking for a leave of absence if you’re experiencing a flare-up.